 If you want to know how to grow sweet cherry peppers, the entire process begins with a few sweet cherry pepper plants.
 In most climates, it’s better to start pepper seeds indoors a few months before the last expected frost.

 Transplant the seedlings outside a few weeks after the last frost in an area that gets full sun.
 Start growing a cherry pepper crop in a bed with rich, moist soil rich in organic matter.
-Don’t plant them in a bed where you have grown tomatoes, peppers, eggplant or eggplant the year before.
+Don’t plant them in a bed where you have grown tomatoes, peppers or eggplant the year before.

 Set your sweet cherry pepper plants 18 inches (46 cm.) apart in a row.
 The rows should be spaced 3 feet (.91 m.) apart.
 Give then regular irrigation.